ZhikangLiuu/Ind_577_Final_project/Supervised Learning/Neural Networks/README.md

 ## Advantages and Disadvantages of Neural Networks

+### Advantages

 - **Non-linear Modeling:** MLPs can model complex non-linear relationships between inputs and outputs, which makes them very effective for problems where the relationship between variables is not linear.
 - **Flexibility and Customization:** The architecture of an MLP can be easily customized.
 You can adjust the number of layers and the number of neurons in each layer to suit your specific task.
 - **Good Generalization:** With proper training, MLPs can generalize well to new, unseen data, especially if regularization techniques (like dropout) are used to avoid overfitting.
 - **Applicability Across Domains:** MLPs are versatile and can be used for a variety of tasks including regression, classification, and even time series forecasting.
 - **Ability to Learn Feature Interactions:** MLPs are capable of learning interactions between features automatically, thanks to their layered structure and non-linear activation functions.

+### Disadvantages:
+- **Vulnerability to Overfitting:** Without proper regularization, MLPs can easily overfit, especially when the network architecture is too complex relative to the amount of available training data.
+- **Computationally Intensive:** Training MLPs can be computationally expensive, particularly as the number of layers and neurons increases.
+This can also lead to long training times.
+- **Sensitive to Feature Scaling:** MLPs require careful preprocessing of data, as they are sensitive to feature scaling.
+Inputs typically need to be normalized or standardized.
+- **Difficult to Interpret:** Unlike simpler models like linear regression, MLPs are often considered "black boxes" because their internal workings and the way they make decisions are not easily interpretable.
+- **Dependency on a Good Initialization and Configuration:** The performance of MLPs heavily depends on how the initial weights are set and how the network is configured (e.g., choosing the right activation function, setting the appropriate learning rate).
+Poor choices can lead to slow convergence or convergence to suboptimal solutions.
+- **Local Minima:** MLPs can get stuck in local minima during training, as gradient descent (used in backpropagation) is not guaranteed to find the global minimum.
+- **Difficulty Handling Sequential Data:** In their basic form, MLPs do not handle time-series or sequential input data well.
+More specialized types of neural networks, like RNNs and LSTMs, are often more appropriate for these tasks.